J.D., University of Houston Law Center, magna cum laude, 1994

 B.S.M.E., mechanical engineering, University of Houston, cum laude, 1984

-Andy Manuel brings a background of professional industry experience and extensive success in complex litigation to his role as leader of the firm’s construction law practice group.
-He has substantial experience with large, complex mediation, arbitration and litigation matters, including a 100-day jury trial in St. Louis, a 20-day arbitration in Los Angeles, a four-week international arbitration in Chicago and a two-day mediation in Florida.
+Andy Manuel brings a background of professional industry experience and extensive success in complex litigation to his role as a key attorney in the firm’s construction law practice group.
+He has substantial experience with large, complex mediation, arbitration and litigation matters, including a 100-day jury trial in St. Louis, a 20-day arbitration in Los Angeles, a four-week international arbitration in Chicago and a four-day mediation in Florida.

 Before becoming an attorney, Andy worked for 10 years as a mechanical engineer/project manager for Brown & Root, a large engineering and construction company in Houston, Texas.
 He is a registered professional engineer in Texas and obtained LEED Green Associate accreditation.

-Andy chairs the firm’s technology committee and is its primary contact with Meritas, the worldwide association of independent law firms.
+Andy is the firm's primary contact with Meritas, the worldwide association of independent law firms.
 He is a past member of the Meritas Board of Directors.